misiektoja/lol_monitor/README.md

 ```

-Just might change the *default_region*, however it is anyway specified as mandatory argument passed to the tool.
+You might change the *default_region*, however it is anyway specified as mandatory argument passed to the tool.

 ### SMTP settings